About Ovarian Cancer*

 Ovarian cancer is cancer that begins in tissues of the ovaries.
 It ranks fifth as the cause of cancer death in women.

-and about 14,080 women will die because of the disease.
+and about 14,070 women will die because of the disease.
 Around half of women diagnosed with ovarian cancer are 63 or older.
+Ovarian

 Ovarian cancer is sometimes called "the disease that whispers" because it very often is not detected until it is

 in the advanced stages.
 Currently, there is no effective means of early detection for the disease.
-As a result, about 46%
+As a result, only 46.5% of women

-of women survive longer than five years.
-About 20% of cases are diagnosed in the early stages, before the cancer has spread
+survive longer than 5 years.
+About 15% of cases are diagnosed in the early stages, before the cancer has spread beyond the ovary

-beyond the ovary to the pelvic region.
-If ovarian cancer is detected and treated early, 94% of patients live longer than 5 years
+to the pelvic region.
+If ovarian cancer is detected and treated early, more than 90% of patients live longer than 5 years after

-after diagnosis.
-Several large studies are in progress to learn the best ways to find ovarian cancer in its earliest stage.
+diagnosis.
+Several studies are in progress to learn the best ways to find ovarian cancer in its earliest stage.